marian-negru/IASI/README.md

 Torch Pruning documentation available [here](https://pytorch.org/tutorials/intermediate/pruning_tutorial.html).

-**Question** Is this implementation of pruning efficient?
+**Question**: Is this implementation of pruning efficient?

-**Question** Which type of pruning do we want in this case?
+**Question**: Which type of pruning do we want in this case?

 **Exercise**: apply local pruning and save prediction.
 Use L1 and Random pruning (make sure to change output dir when switcing functions)

 **Exercise**: apply global pruning and save prediction.
 Use L1 and Random pruning (make sure to change output dir when switcing functions)

-**Exercise** compare methods and decide what is the best one.
+**Exercise**: compare methods and decide what is the best one.
 Call L1 (MAE) and L2 (MSE) functions from torch separatelly.
 Also listen to the samples!
 Make a comparison table!

 ## Discussion